fraserwoodburn/versioned_dir/cheats.md

 (9)  git rm FILENAME : Remove the file `FILENAME` from the working directory (it still exists
                              in the repository).
 Will only work if the file is tracked by git and doesn't have any changes.
 Use `-f` to force removal of files.
+(10) git push      : Push versions that are saved in the local repository (.git folder)
+                             so they are backed up to a remote repository (.git folder)